Steven-Theuerl/Tsundoku_Studio/README.md

 - Querying nested block content with GROQ to allow for article body search indexing
 - Creating dynamic filters using GROQ projections, joins, and relational mapping
 - Optimizing studio UX for content creators (grouping, validation, live previews)
+- Fixing **preview content leaking into production**: Initially struggled with Sanity’s preview mode bleeding into non-preview routes.
+Solved by restructuring the logic to only enable draft mode for `/api/preview` routes and adding a cookie-based system to persist preview state safely.
+This prevented accidental draft data exposure and now guarantees that only `/api/preview` routes or explicit `?preview=true` query params can enable draft content.
+- Rewrote Sanity preview flow and routing logic to ensure that both localhost and production (tsundoku.blog) enforce this behavior consistently.
+- **Studio Preview Enhancement:** I added a preview window directly into the Sanity Studio UI for contributors.
+While I'm comfortable juggling multiple windows across three screens, I knew that might not be the case for everyone I invited to create content.
+This studio-side preview made it easier for less technical users to see their updates reflected in real-time—without needing to switch tabs or deploy anything.
+It helped reduce confusion, improved workflow speed, and made Tsundoku more usable for creative collaborators.

 ---